-Fill your network with people you want paying attention to you.
+Fill your network with the people you want paying attention to you.

-ow that you have a strong LinkedIn profile, the next step is to build your network.
+Now that you have a strong LinkedIn profile, the next step is to build your network.

-The magic number in LinkedIn is 500 connections - but don't focus on quantity as much as quality.
-You want to design your network so it is full of people you care about, who can be useful to you.
+The magic number on LinkedIn is 500 connections - but don't focus on quantity as much as quality.
+Your network should be full of people you care about, where the relationship has meaning to you.